Symphony in C major (Wagner)

 The Symphony in C major, WWV 29, from 1832 is the only completed symphony of Richard Wagner.

 Wagner also started in 1834 an incomplete symphony in E major (WWV 35), of which only the first movement and part of the second movement exist.
 The symphony was heavily influenced by Beethoven’s symphonies from its form and orchestration.

 Form

 The Symphony in C major is in four movements:

 The performance time is approximately 35 minutes.

+I. Sostenuto e maestoso – Allegro con brio

+The first movement is in sonata form movement prefaced by a slow introduction.

+II.
+Andante ma non troppo, un poco maestoso

+The second movement is in the key of A minor; the overall shape is A + B + B + A + coda, a strong contrast existing between the lyrical A and the signal-like B ideas.
+The movement begins with a motif from the coda of the first movement.

+III.
+Allegro assai

+The third movement is a scherzo and trio with the traditional structure A + B + A + B + A + coda.
+The scherzo is characterised by a dynamic rhythm, whilst the trio (un poco meno allegro) features a contrasting smooth melodic line.

+IV.
+Allegro molto e vivace

+The fourth movement is structured in the same classical sonata form as the opening movement.
+The idea which follows the presentation of the first theme is equivocal in tonality.
+Wagner accelerates the tempo (più allegro) halfway through the coda to generate increased excitement as the music moves towards its close.

 Instrumentation

-The symphony is scored for 2 flutes, 2 oboes, 2 clarinets in C, 2 bassoons, contrabassoon, 4 horns in C, 2 trumpets in C, 3 trombones, timpani and strings.
+The symphony is scored for 2 flutes, 2 oboes, 2 clarinets in C, 2 bassoons, contrabassoon, 4 horns in C, 2 trumpets in C, 3 trombones, timpani, and strings.

 Composition

 According to Wagner himself, in a letter to a friend, he composed the symphony in the brief space of six weeks at the beginning of the summer of 1832.
 The composition shows the influence of the symphonies of Ludwig van Beethoven (especially nos.
 3, 5 and 7) and also of the late symphonies of Mozart.
 The orchestration is in the style of Weber and Beethoven.
 According to Emanuel Overbeeke the work shows the composer's inexperience (he was 19 years old when writing it), in particular in the so-called diffuseness of the first and second movements.
 For John Deathridge, on the other hand, the symphony, albeit unoriginal in its Beethovenian style, evinces a technical assurance proving the ability of its young author.